thiagosindra/higher-resolution-hypothesis/docs/hrh-paper.md

 ## Appendix: Conceptual Model Summary

-To visualize the Distributed Pathway Model in simple terms, imagine two small chains of neurons.
+To visualize the Distributed Pathway Model in simple terms, imagine two small chains of neurons representing functionally distinct processing systems.

 In a typical network, **A → B → C** and **X → Y → Z** operate independently.
 Each input (A or X) triggers a single predictable output (C or Z).
+These networks remain isolated—visual processing doesn't activate auditory circuits, motor planning doesn't trigger emotional responses.

-In a Distributed Pathway configuration, neuron **B** also connects to **Y**, forming a cross-branch.
-Now activation of **A** can lead to **C**, **Z**, or both, depending on timing, inhibition, and input strength.
-This small structural change multiplies the potential outcomes exponentially.
+In a Distributed Pathway configuration, neuron **B** also connects to **Y**, forming a cross-network branch.
+Now activation of **A** can lead to **C** (within-network processing), **Z** (cross-network spillover), or both, depending on timing, inhibition, and input strength.
+This small structural change multiplies the potential outcomes exponentially and, critically, allows signals to cross functional boundaries.

+This cross-network architecture is fundamental to understanding why autism presents across multiple functional domains simultaneously.
+The same structural principle—reduced pruning of inter-network connections—manifests as sensory hypersensitivity, emotional reactivity, motor coordination challenges, and cognitive processing differences.
+These are not separate symptoms requiring separate explanations; they are unified by the same underlying topology of cross-network spillover.

-At a large scale, this same principle applies across cortical columns: distributed branching means each activation spreads across multiple potential routes.
-This produces both **higher-resolution representations** (because more neurons contribute to encoding the same input) and **greater instability** (because inhibition must manage more potential feedback loops).
+At a large scale, this same principle applies across cortical columns and functional systems: distributed branching means each activation can spread across multiple networks that should remain isolated.
+This produces both **higher-resolution representations** (because more neurons across multiple systems contribute to encoding the same input) and **greater instability** (because inhibition must manage cross-network interference and potential cascade propagation across functional boundaries).

-This is the fundamental logic of the Higher-Resolution Hypothesis: a brain that perceives more, connects more, and sometimes, overwhelms itself by doing so.
+This is the fundamental logic of the Higher-Resolution Hypothesis: a brain that perceives more by engaging multiple processing systems simultaneously, connects more across functional domains, and sometimes, overwhelms itself by doing so.

 ### Model Visualization and Mathematical Schema (Placeholder)